klaudiosinani/re/readme.md

     - Source: Internal fallback
     - Category: Tertiary default value used if no GitHub information is available
     - Description: Links to the root of the current project site

+#### `re.favicon`

+- Identifier: `favicon`
+- Type: `String`
+  - Accepts:
+    - Local paths; e.g. `/assets/images/favicon.png`
+    - Remote URLs; e.g., `https://raw.githubusercontent.com/username/repo/branch/path/to/favicon.png`
+- Description: Path to the favicon file for the website
+- Default value: None; if not provided by the user the html tag will not be rendered

 ## Team